moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

    -  GT–AG rule: introns usually begin with GT and end with AG.
    -  So, an exon–intron boundary will look like “AG|GT” when you align exons and introns together.
 -  Less common motifs also exist (like GC–AG or AT–AC), and noncanonical sites are rare but real.
-In this report, the graph shows percentages of different motifs:
+In this report, the graph shows percentages of different splice motifs:
 -  ACCT, AGGT, AGGA, etc. → these are the sequence signatures observed at the junctions reads of this data covered.
 -  Reads at junctions: 5.5M (All categories= **Known junctions, Novel junctions, Partially known junctions**) → plenty of reads spanning exon-exon boundaries, confirming splicing was captured.
--  Shows percentages of canonical splice motifs (AGGT is common in human).
+-  Shows percentages of canonical **splice motifs** (AGGT is common in human).

   <p align="center">
   <img src="../../results/qualimap_results/trimmed_KO_SRR13633857_sorted_bam_qualimap/images_qualimapReport/Junction Analysis.png" alt="Junction Analysis.png" width="600">